|Pilot Captain Charles W. Wolfendale (survived) Lynn, MA

 buildings, and several beached barges which had been destroyed in previous

-This B-25 was damaged by small arms fire.
-One of the engines on this aircraft failed, and due to the second one over-heating, the pilot elected to make an emergency landing at Talasea Airfield near Talasea on the Willaumez Peninsula.
-When it touched down at high speed, the nose wheel tire blew out, and the nose leg collapsed, and the aircraft skidded to a halt on its nose.
-It was pushed off the runway, and serviceable components were later salvaged.
+Damaged, pilot Wolfendale decided to make an emergency landing at Talasea Airfield near Talasea on the Willaumez Peninsula.
+When it touched down at high speed, the nose wheel tire blew out and the nose gear collapsed as the aircraft skidded to a halt on its nose.
+Afterwards, it was pushed off the runway and wriitten off with serviceable components salvaged.

 This B-25 remains in situ where it force landed.
 Today, it is one of Papua New Guinea's better known, easily accessible and intact

 Sadly, in 2006, the left outer wing was removed by scrappers, but stopped by local people.

 "At one time I visited the B-25H at Talasea.
 It was remarkably untouched